molcik/iOS_FMVotingApp/README.md

 # ios-voting-app
-Voting app with Firebase for testing firebase purposes
+Voting app with Firebase for testing purposes